ziutek/blas/README.md

 </table>

-All benchmarks for stride == 1 (there is best optimization in assembler for special case: stride == 1).
+All benchmarks for stride == 1 (there is best optimization in assembler for this special case).
 For other stride values optimized code will be 1.1-1.5 times slower.

 #### Implemented functions

 *Level 1*

-Sdot, Ddot, Dnrm2, Dasum
+Sdsdot, Sdot, Ddot, Dnrm2, Dasum

 *Level 2*